rthomasbray/Pack-man/README.md

 ![alt text](imgs/crackme.png "crackme.exe")

 The stub also contained two anti-debugging techniques incase curious users attempted to debug the executable.
 The two techniques used are `MOV SS` and `Close Handle`.
 These two techniques would detect the presence and the immediately kill the programs instance.

+## Disclaimer

+The encryption/decryption and compression/decompression libraries were not written nor implemented by me.